 READ ALSO :

 - BEAUTY NOTEBOOK: SAIYAMI KHER’S BRIDAL LOOK FROM MIRZYA

 - Five Ways To Stay Young Naturally

 - Digital India’s website hacked?
 Google said so!

 - Bangladesh Arrests Main Suspect In Secular Blogger Murder Case

 The study aims to design and develop standard models and procedures for consistent and reliable evaluation of fingerprint readers and is funded by the National Institute of Standards and Technology (NIST).

-The FBI, CIA, military, and manufacturers will all be interested in this project, he added.
+HE ADDED the FBI, CIA, military, and manufacturers will all be interested in this project.